Chest Injury Claim Payouts: Average Compensation Amounts Calculator

-2. The sternum or breast bone - the flat bone in the upper chest.
+The sternum – that is also known as the breastbone – is the flat bone in the upper chest.
 Attached to the breast bone are the clavicles (shoulder bones), the upper ribs and the chest muscles.

-3. The rib cage – this is made up of pairs of bones known as ribs (24 ribs in total), which surround the chest cavity.
+Your rib cage is made up of pairs of bones known as ribs (24 ribs in total), which surround the chest cavity.
 The first seven pairs of ribs attach to the sternum.

-4. Inside of the rib cage are essential organs – the heart and the lungs.
+Inside of your rib cage are two essential organs – your heart and your lungs.

 An injury to one or all of these parts of the body can form part of your chest claim.

-How does a solicitor calculate the amount of compensation your chest claim is worth?
+How do solicitors calculate the amount of compensation your chest claim is worth?

 There are two primary types of compensation for a chest claim as for any type of personal injury, which are: the pain and suffering you experience from your chest injury and financial losses you incur as a result of having the chest injury.

 To establish the amount of compensation you can claim – your solicitor will instruct an independent medical expert to complete a report.
 The medical expert will look at your GP and hospital notes and examine your chest injuries.
 The expert will thereafter complete a medical report describing the exact nature of your injuries and a description known as a prognosis – which is an estimate into the future as to how long any on going symptoms of pain might last together with the likelihood of any deformity or permanent problems.

 The medical expert will also consider whether any time of work you might be having is justified and proper medical expenses you might need to incur.

 From this report your solicitor can examine previous cases decided by the courts in the past for with similar injuries to determine likely compensation amounts you can recover.